vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrading_vic.md

-# Upgrading vSphere Integrated Containers Engine #
+# Upgrading vSphere Integrated Containers #

 If you have an existing deployment of vSphere Integrated Containers 1.0, you can upgrade its components to version 1.1.